-Antiques Roadshow: Finders Keepers
+ANTIQUES ROADSHOW: Finders Keepers

-Airs Monday, December 23, 2013 at 8 p.m. on KPBS TV
+Airs Monday, Oct.
+30, 2017 at 9 p.m. on KPBS TV

 ANTIQUES ROADSHOW cameras watch as owners recount tales of family heirlooms, yard sale bargains and long-neglected items salvaged from attics and basements, while experts reveal the fascinating truths about these finds.
 Mark L. Walberg hosts.

-"Finders Keepers" - Tucked behind a fireplace, buried in a cotton field, mistaken for insulation in the ceiling of a basement … some treasures show up where you least expect to find them.
+Tucked behind a fireplace, buried in a cotton field, mistaken for insulation in the ceiling of a basement … some treasures show up where you least expect to find them.

 Examples include a formerly buried Weller Coppertone vase that the guest almost tripped over, valued at $2,500 to $3,000, and a collection of Cole Porter and Monty Woolley letters, appraised for $50,000 to $70,000, that were saved from the dumpster in true trash-to-treasure fashion.

 Appraisal: Cole Porter & Monty Woolley Letters